From shot lists to contracts to poses to timelines, we have you covered with ALL the wedding photography tips you’ll ever need!

 Natural light wedding photography is absolutely beautiful.
 However, for most occasions, it is not always a realistic option.
 Since receptions are often after dark, this limits the quality you can get from your photos with just available light.
 You will want to learn and understand flash systems to give your couples the most timeless experience for their photos.
 If they want to purchase a large print from their reception, they won’t want to see a grainy, noisy print on their wall.
 Give them the gift of a well-lit reception when you photograph a wedding with flash.

 In most event settings, the built-in flash on your camera will not be enough to fill a room.
 Not only that, but it will not give you enough control over the lighting situation.
-Learning about off-camera flash will significantly improve your event photography skills.
+Learning about off-camera flash photography will significantly improve your event photography skills.
 One of the biggest tips for being a professional wedding photographer is to learn to control your situation.
 By using these wedding photography tips about how to use light and the settings of your camera, you can have more visual control of the resulting images.

 Photography for Weddings Tip: Try out Different Modes on Your Camera